 What is the 12 Step Program for Eating Disorders?

-Do you want to be a part of a community where peers support each other and lead support groups?
+Do you want to be a part of a community where peers support each other?

-Do you want to join a group headed by a therapist that is more organized and can connect you with a select group of people who attend weekly?
+Do you want to join a group headed by a therapist that is more organized?

-Also, 12-step programs are free and usually available worldwide.
+Also, 12-step programs are free and available worldwide.